PedaAutomation/peda-docs/README.md

 }
 ```

-During development, you can make your local plugin code globally available via `npm link`.
+During development, you can make your local plugin code globally available by executing `npm link` and then in the folder with the modules for you peda-slave instance: `npm link <PLUGINNAME>`.

 You have to decide what kind of plugin you want to write: Input, Output or Logic.
 Input and Logic plugins are both really easy to implement: